The Complete Guide to Merchant Accounts and Payments in Australia

 What Is a Merchant Account?

-A merchant account is a type of bank account that allows a business to accept and process card payments.
-When a customer pays using a credit or debit card, the money does not go straight into your business bank account.
-Instead, it first goes into the merchant account while the transaction is verified and cleared.
+A merchant account is a type of bank account that allows a business to accept card payments.
+When a customer pays by card, the funds are temporarily held in your merchant account before being settled into your nominated business bank account — usually within 1 to 3 business days.

 Merchant Accounts vs Merchant Facilities